1920 United States presidential election in Kansas

 The West had been the chief presidential battleground ever since the "System of 1896" emerged following that election.
 For this reason, Cox chose to tour the entire nation but the only attention Cox received in the Western press was severe criticism.
 Moreover, at the beginning of the presidential campaign farmers – a critical constituency in Kansas – were highly critical of the likely effect of the Cox platform upon their cost of living.

-Because Wilson had carried Kansas in his two election triumphs in 1912 and 1916.
+Wilson carried Kansas in his two election triumphs in 1912 and 1916.
 Cox did visit the state in early October, but was aggressively heckled during his only speeches in the state.
 Surveys earlier by Progressive journalist William Allen White had shown that two-thirds of the Kansas population were opposed to Wilson's League of Nations.
 At the end of October, two days before the poll, editors estimated a majority of one hundred and twenty thousand votes for Harding in Kansas, although Cox's campaign managers, especially Frank E. Doremus, believed they had a chance of holding the state.

-Vote

-As it turned out, Harding easily won the Sunflower State by a two-to-one majority, fifty percent larger than predicted by the combined polls of editors at the end of October, and a swing of 37 percentage points from Wilson's victory in the state in 1916.
+As it turned out, Harding easily won Kansas by a two-to-one majority, fifty percent larger than predicted by the combined polls of editors at the end of October, and a swing of 37 percentage points from Wilson's victory in the state in 1916.
 Harding carried all 105 Kansas counties, whereas in 1916 Charles Evans Hughes had carried only 26, although the trend – dramatic as it was – was substantially smaller than Harding's landslides in heavily German-American North and South Dakota.
+In spite of Cox's two-to-one loss, as of 2024 this remains the last presidential election when Kansas voted less Republican than California, Illinois, Iowa, Minnesota, New York, Washington or Wisconsin.